jackmorrison12/personal-site/content/notes/image-registration.md

 ## Registration with Neural Networks

-Neural networks are used to overcome the problems with iterative optimisation, such as the slow speed and demanding computation required
+Neural networks are used to overcome the problems with iterative optimisation, such as the <mark>slow speed</mark> and <mark>demanding computation</mark> required

 ### Supervised Learning Approaches

-FlowNet is an example of a supervised neural registration approach
+<mark>FlowNet</mark> is an example of a supervised neural registration approach

-It learns optical flow with CNNs
+It <mark>learns optical flow</mark> with CNNs

-For training, it takes in a pair of images with corresponding ground truth optical flows, and predicts the flow between then
+For training, it takes in a <mark>pair of images</mark> with corresponding <mark>ground truth optical flows</mark>, and predicts the flow between then

-At test time, it can predict flow in real time
+At test time, it can predict flow in <mark>real time</mark>

-It starts with a 6 channel RGb image (2 x 3 channel images)
+It starts with a 6 channel RGB image (2 x 3 channel images)

 It then passes through convolutional layers and produces a 2 channel displacement field

 It also does upsampling to produce optical flow fields at each layer, similar to a u-net

-However, training data is hard to find - usually it has to be simulated (like in the flying chairs dataset)
+However, <mark>training data is hard to find</mark> - usually it has to be <mark>simulated</mark> (like in the flying chairs dataset)

-The second evolution of FlowNet chained several types of networks
+The second evolution of FlowNet <mark>chained several types</mark> of networks

 It was built to handle large displacements better (as FlowNet 1.0 couldn't really do this)